MP 2 Image Manipulation II

 names).
 To run these, see MP Grading.

-in the provided test cases but it will
+We will not be testing your Makefile in the provided test cases but it will

 be tested in the final grading runs.